 Women who have constant itching and changes in the color and the way the vulva looks are at a high risk to get cancer of the vulva.
 A doctor should be seen if there is bleeding or discharge not related to menstruation (periods), severe burning/itching or pain in the vulva, or if the skin of the vulva looks white and feels rough.

+Patients with vulvar cancer are treated at our Gynecological Cancer Unit.
 You can also review the tabs at top of this page for information on vulvar cancer symptoms and risks, diagnosis, and treatment.

 Types of vulvar cancers